OpenFreeEnergy/openfe/news/membrane.rst

 **Added:**

-* This PR adds membrane support to the protocols PlainMDProtocol, RelativeHybridTopologyProtocol, SepTopProtocol, AbsoluteBindingProtocol.
+* This PR adds support for systems with membranes to the following protocols:
+  PlainMDProtocol, RelativeHybridTopologyProtocol, SepTopProtocol, and AbsoluteBindingProtocol.

 **Changed:**